 Colva Beach is one of the most beautiful beaches located in South Goa.
 What's likeable about this beach is the fact that it is not very crowded as compared to the beaches situated in North Goa and is also comparatively quieter.
 The fact that it is one of the oldest and also the largest beaches in Goa makes it worth giving a shot.
 People who are looking for peace should definitely visit this place.
 White sands along with long coconut palms can totally sway you away.
-It is a retreat for people living there to be able to take a walk by the beach as sunsets in the backdrop.
+It is an amazing travel retreat for people living there to be able to take a walk by the beach as sunsets in the backdrop.

 Water Sports.
 Some really exhilarating water sports can be experienced here at Colva Beach.
-The waters of this beach are quite safe for swimming.
+The waters of this beach are safe for swimming.
 When you visit the beach, you’d find red flags covering an area, marking the safe region to swim in the sea.
 Many other sports can be enjoyed here as well such as a banana boat or motorboat rides.

 Powdery White Sand.
 One can enjoy the powdery white sand, lined with coconut trees.
 Yes, in fact, this sand only adds to the overall charm of this place and hence becomes a reason to explore it even more with a fresh perspective.
 The striking houses along with the villas are some other reasons to discover Colva beach.